CyberT33N/ErrorManager/README.md

 const res = getKey()

 if (res.status === 403) {
-    throw new RuntimeError('Request is forbidden', StatusCodes.FORBIDDEN, new Error('Any error..'))
+    throw new RuntimeError('Request is forbidden', StatusCodes.FORBIDDEN)
 }

 ```